tmarkec/row_to_grow/README.md

 - Admin-related permissions
     - as a superuser, you get more access to the website, 2 additional tabs are displayed in the navigation menu:'admin' which will lead the superuser to the admin panel, and 'add product' which will get a user to the new page which he can add a product directly from the website without using admin panel
     - as a superuser, you can also delete and update products on the website without having to access the admin panel
-    - also as a superuser you can choose which reviews/ratings you want to approve from registered users

 # Future features
 - Profile image